immunefi-team/Bounty_Boosts/Alchemix/31539 - [SC - Medium] The Voterdistribute function can continue to fail.md

 # The `Voter.distribute` function can continue to fail.

-Submitted on Mon May 20 2024 22:16:06 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 04:16:06 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31539